vallafederico/turbo-solid/README.md

 ---

+## Data Fetching
+- its at the top of files because of preload()
+- little abstraction
+- allow processing of data on the server AND after initial fetch to format how you want before the data comes to the client

+(show example)

 ## Slices vs Components
 - **Components:** Smaller, composable, re-suable elements
 - **Slices:** Contentful-matched sections or modules.
 Lazily registered in (PATH)